-A lease that is not a sales-type lease is only classified as a direct financing lease if collectibility of the lease payments and any amount necessary to satisfy a residual value guarantee is probable at lease commencement.
+A lease that is not a sales-type lease is classified as a direct financing lease if (1) the present value of the lease payments and the guaranteed residual value, including amounts guaranteed by a third party, equal or exceed "substantially all" of the fair value of the asset, and (2) collectibility of the lease payments and any amount necessary to satisfy a residual value guarantee is probable at lease commencement.
 If collectibility is not probable, the lease would not meet the criteria to be classified as a direct financing lease and would instead be classified as an operating lease.